W-Net-AI/LISP-CV/Readme.md

 Welcome to my Lisp-CV repository, My name is Joe BiMedina.
+(The creation of this project is on hold for now.
+It is over 2/3 complete and most bugs have been removed so you can get a lot of use/fun out of it.
+I hope to start up again soon and integrate Dr. Chris Shafmeisters CLASP as the backbone of Lisp-CV, instead of CFFI, hopefully making it a much faster library.
+The wait is designed so any possible issues in CLASP can be discovered/fixed before I begin the integration.)

 Tested on Ubuntu - all versions 12.04 and up - using SBCL and CLISP and ALLEGRO CL